 - 1 cup parmesan cheese freshly grated

-- 1 tablespoon italian parsley fresh, minced
+- 1 tablespoon fresh parsley fresh, minced

 Instructions